 Volunteer for Veggies provides access to fresh, healthy food for everyone in the community.
 Volunteers take home a share of the farm freshest, nutrient richest, most delicious fruits and veggies around in exchange for their time at Bloom Community Farm or The Hope Garden.

 Time on the farm is spent seeding, weeding, and harvesting our growing spaces and we reward all volunteers with a share of produce fresh out of the ground.

 Partnerships are essential to the continued expansion of food production and programming at Bloom Farm, supporting the health and well-being of all community members and their families.

 Without our Friends of the Farm, Bloom would still be a blank canvas.
-Instead, this summer it has produced over 3,500 lbs of fresh fruits and veggies and growing – it also provides transformational experiences for local children, teens, and adults.
+Instead, last summer it produced 9,750 lbs of fresh fruits and veggies.
+It also provided transformational experiences for local children, teens, and adults.

 Thank you to the following Friends of the Farm for helping cultivate change and growth for our entire community:

 Bronze = Idaho Lumber